GrosseLab/BGSC/README.md

-# Bayesian gene selection criterion (BGSC) approach
+# Bayesian Gene Selection Criterion (BGSC) approach

 A Package for reproducing the results of the publication: